For more information about student life at St. John Fisher College, visit the College’s Student Life website.

 The main dining location on campus is Ward-Haffey Dining Hall.
 It is open seven days a week and offers dine-in “all-you-care-to-eat” meal as well as Ozzi takeout meals.

 Located in the Golisano Gateway, Cyber Café offers Starbucks coffees, fresh baked pastries, hot breakfast sandwiches, Grab & Go salads and sandwiches, soups, snacks, and desserts.
 Cyber Café is open five days a week.

 Fisher Dining offers two meal exchange locations for student board meals.
 The Fisher Sub Shoppe in Murphy residential hall, offers subs made to order along with sides and beverages.
 A bagel bar is offered for breakfast including bagel sandwiches, beverages and sides.
 Breakfast is available 5 days a week and lunch and dinner Monday – Thursday.
 Located in Michaelhouse, the SONO Grill features our Latin American cuisine, simple, fresh and made to your specifications.
 SONO is open five days a week.

 The Pioch Commons Café offers a convenient Grab & Go location featuring Finger Lakes Coffees, and favorites from Cyber Café.
 Open five days a week.

 The Student Government Association (SGA) offers a variety of services designed to support the student experience.
 SGA provides students with a means for expressing their views; co-sponsors programs to improve the cultural, social, and physical welfare of students; and provides a form of government for the supervision of student activities.
 All registered undergraduate students of the College are members of the Student Government Association.

 Officers who are elected annually in the spring by students carry out the executive and administrative functions of the SGA.
-The director of campus life is the official College advisor to the Student Government Association.
+The director of student engagement and inclusion is the advisor to the Student Government Association.